john-yohan-park/Craigslist_Scraper/README.md

 # Craigslist_Scraper

 Have you ever searched for *that one item* but haven't been able to find it?
-What if it was possible for you to not only search for that item nationwide and but also have a good deal while you're at it?
-Well, you're in good luck because that's where Craigslist_Scraper comes in :)
+What if it was possible for you to not only search for that item *nationwide* and but also have a good deal?
+Well, that's where Craigslist_Scraper comes in :)

 ## Introduction
 Searches Craigslist nationwide to see if someone is selling an item you're searching for